 The clinics and services provided at Le Bonheur Sleep Disorders Center include:

-• Sleep Laboratory: The six-bed sleep laboratory provides an important diagnostic tool in evaluation and management of children with sleep disorders.
+- Sleep Laboratory: The dedicated pediatric six-bed sleep laboratory provides an important diagnostic tool in evaluating and managing children with sleep disorders.
 Each monitoring room has a separate but attached room for the patient’s family member.

 Le Bonheur Sleep Center from Le Bonheur Children's Hospital on Vimeo.